FAQ

 Q - I have food allergens.
 Can I eat Macalat?

-A - FDA designated major allergens (soy, peanuts, tree nuts, wheat, eggs, milk, sesame, crustaceans, or fish) are not used in Macalat ingredients.
+A - FDA-designated major allergens (soy, peanuts, tree nuts, wheat, eggs, milk, sesame, crustaceans, or fish) are not used in Macalat ingredients.
 We are a peanut-free facility.
 However, dried Mangoes and Medjool Dates are enrobed on shared equipment that also may be used to enrobe products containing tree nuts.
-The tree nuts that may be present in the facility are almond, pistachio, and hazelnut.
+The tree nuts that may be present in the facility are almonds, pecans, pistachios, and hazelnuts.

 Q - Do you have a wholesale program?